sayedpfe/GitHubPPALM/AUTHENTICATION-FIX.md

 ## Error: "Must provide either username/password or app-id/client-secret/tenant-id for authentication!"

 ### ✅ **Issue Fixed in Workflow**
-I've updated the GitHub Actions workflow to include authentication parameters in all PowerPlatform actions.
+I've updated the GitHub Actions workflow to include authentication parameters in all PowerPlatform actions and fixed the CLI verification command.

 ### 🔧 **What Was Changed**

+**1. Authentication Parameters Fixed:**

 **Before (causing the error):**
 ```yaml